Genital herpes

 How to deal with outbreaks yourself

-If you've been diagnosed with genital herpes and you're having an outbreak:
+There are things you can do if you've been diagnosed with genital herpes and you're having an outbreak.

 Do